git-daisy/self.project/README.md

 ## To View My GitPages :
 * https://git-daisy.github.io/self.project/

-## To clone this repository to your Github:
+## To clone this repository locally using Gitbash:
-* On GitHub, navigate to the main page of the repository.
+* On Github, navigate to the main page of the repository you wish to clone.
-* Above the list of files, click the green button thats says "Code", this will copy the URL to your clipboard.
+* Above the list of files, click "Code", this will copy the URL to your clipboard.
-* Click "Open with GitHub Desktop" to clone and open the repository with GitHub Desktop.
+* To clone the repository using HTTPS, under "Clone with HTTPS", click the small clipboard icon.
+Use the same process for cloning with SSH key or Github CLI.
+* Open gitbash and change the current working directory to the location where you want the cloned directory.
-* Follow the prompts in GitHub Desktop to complete the clone!
+* Type "git clone" and then paste the URL you copied to the clipboard earlier.
+* Press "enter" to create your local clone.
+* Have fun!